onefastsnail/mimmit-koodaa-redux-track/exercises/4/README.md

 ### 1. Connect our application to state

-In `src/index.js` we create an instance of our store on line 9, just like what we did from [exercise 3](exercises/3/README.md).
+In `src/index.js` we create an instance of our store on `line 9`, just like what we did from [exercise 3](exercises/3/README.md).
 But now in React land we have to somehow connect our the store to our React application.
 There is a useful library [React Redux](https://github.com/reduxjs/react-redux) that gives us official React bindings for Redux which will help us connect our store.

-We start by replacing our `React.Fragment` component with a `Provider` component found in the React Redux library.
-This `Provider` component makes the Redux store available to our components that have been called using the `connect()`.
-We will touch on this function shortly.
+We start by replacing the `React.Fragment` component in [exercises/4/src/index.js](exercises/4/src/index.js) with a `Provider` component found in the React Redux library.
+This `Provider` component makes the Redux store available to its child components.

-We also pass the store as a prop to the provider so itself can subscribe to the store changes and act accordingly.
+We also pass which store to use as a prop to the provider.
+And our application component is a child component within.
+This means any child component within our `YouMayLike` component tree can now connect to that store.

 ```javascript
 <Provider store={store}>